Next Start

 Essentially, a transmission flush helps to ensure there is virtually no old fluid in the transmission, the torque converter or in the vehicle’s oil cooler and cooler lines.
 It’s a great way to get rid of gunk and grime that can get trapped in your transmission.

-This maintenance process uses a special machine that removes all of the old, dirty fluid in a transmission and replaces it with new clean fluid, and sometimes even a cleaning solution is introduced to enhance the cleaning process.
+This maintenance process uses a special machine that removes the old, dirty fluid in a transmission and replaces it with new clean fluid, and sometimes a cleaning solution is introduced to enhance the cleaning process.

 Remember, when it comes to caring for your transmission, always refer to the recommendations provided by your manufacturer.
 The frequency of changing your fluid or having a transmission flush will vary depending on your specific vehicle and the way you use your car or truck.